-- 3.20.
+3.20.
 In their consultation responses both the Victorian Society and the Theatres Trust have raised concern with the design atrium extension and consider it amounts to less than substantial harm to the significance of the building.
-The Theatres Trust suggested an amendment to alter the roof pitch such that it would better preserve the symmetry of the building. - 3.21.
+The Theatres Trust suggested an amendment to alter the roof pitch such that it would better preserve the symmetry of the building.

+- 3.21.
 The NPPF (2023) advises that 'great weight' should be given by the decision maker to any heritage asset's conservation. - 3.22.
-In cases of harm, paragraph 206 of the NPPF requires that: 'any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 3.23.
-Paragraph 208 provides further policy on how decision makers should act where less than substantial harm is identified: - 208.
-Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.
+In cases of harm, paragraph 206 of the NPPF requires that: '[a]ny harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 3.23.
+In cases of harm, paragraph 206 of the NPPF requires that: 'any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 3.24.
+Paragraph 208 provides further policy on how decision makers should act where less than substantial harm is identified:

+208. Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.